owncast/owncast.github.io/content/docs/storage/digitalocean.md

 * Create a new bucket in the [DigitalOcean](https://cloud.digitalocean.com/spaces) console.
 * Edit your config file and change the S3 `endpoint` to match the hostname listed below your newly created bucket that looks something like `myvideo.nyc3.digitaloceanspaces.com`, the bucket name to match the one you just created.
 DigitalOcean doesn't seem to care about the region provided but to be safe use an AWS s3 compatible region like: `us-east-1`.
-* Using the [DigitalOcean Applications and API](https://cloud.digitalocean.com/account/api/tokens) page create a new Spaces Access Key and add the Key and Secret to your `config.yaml` file.
+* Using the [DigitalOcean Applications and API](https://cloud.digitalocean.com/account/api/tokens) page create a new Spaces Access Key and add the Key and Secret to your admin.
 * In DigitalOceans Console go into your new bucket and select the Settings tab
 * Click `Edit` next to the File Listing
 * Toggle to `Enable File Listing`